-Amazon will ship its tiny Echo Input device from 12 December.
-Echo Input is a bit like an Echo Dot but without any type of speaker inside so you get to "echo" the speaker you already own by connecting via a 3.5mm cable or Bluetooth.
-Including far-field microphones it works just like a normal Echo, so essentially adds full Alexa voice compatibility to your existing audio setup.
-The device is also available bundled with some third-party speakers, including some from Bose.
+Echo Input is a bit like an Echo Dot but without any type of speaker inside.
+Simply connect it via a 3.5mm cable to your existing audio setup instead.
+Including far-field microphones it works just like a normal Echo, so is a way to add full Alexa voice compatibility to existing gear.

 Audio-Technica AT-LP3 Turntable

-Fancy going old-school?
-For its asking price, the AT-LP3 is one of the best value offerings around.
+The AT-LP3 is one of the best value turntables around.
 It's a fully automatic belt-driven system featuring a specially designed AT91R phono cartridge that's easy enough to swap out.
 Sound is fantastic thanks too, thanks to that cartridge/needle and the anti-resonance die-cast aluminium platter.
 You will need a decent pre-amp to get the most out of it, but make no mistake, this is a stellar player.